Billion-Dollar Strawberry Trial Moves on to the Money

 SAN FRANCISCO (CN) — Attorneys for UC Davis tried to persuade a federal judge during a bench trial Wednesday that California’s powerhouse strawberry industry will be imperiled if two of its retired researchers are allowed to sell strawberry strains they created at the school.

-“It would cause a fundamental disruption in the strawberry industry,” California Strawberry Commission President Rick Tomlinson testified during the first day of a two-day bench trial on equitable claims and injunctive relief.
+“It would cause a fundamental disruption in the strawberry industry” if UC Davis’ public breeding program also closed, California Strawberry Commission President Rick Tomlinson testified during the first day of a two-day bench trial on equitable claims and injunctive relief.

 “We feel strongly, the whole industry feels strongly that it should continue as a public program,” he told U.S. District Judge Vince Chhabria.